vcato/practical_tdd/README.md

    - Write the tests that you think would verify it (commented out or behind a flag)
    - Think through the design.
 Revise.
 Explore.
 This is just sketching.

-2. **Pick one minimal test/fix pair** from your draft
+2. **Pick one line from your draft**
-   - Look at one line of code that you've drafted.
-Ask, "What is the simplest example that wouldn't work without it?"
+   - Look at a line you wrote.
+Ask: "What is this trying to do?
+What's the simplest example that would fail without it?"
-   - Minimal: the simplest (fewest steps and code paths) test/fix where you can still verify all 4 states

-   **Finding minimal pairs:**
-   Pick one line from your draft that you want to verify.
-Think about why it's there.
-What's an example of something that wouldn't work properly without it?
-That example is your test.
+   - That example is your test.
+The code to make it pass is your fix.
+   - This is a minimal pair: the least complexity you can add to implementation and tests while still being verifiable.

 3. **Choose an activation mechanism**
    - Decide how you are going to turn the fix and test off and on.